snomsionius/SaveMover2/README.md

-SaveMover2
+# SaveMover2
-The newer and improved version of SaveMover
+## The new and improved version of SaveMover

+Why do I need this tool ?
+It is actually quite simple.
+Have you ever played a game on two PCs simultaniously and the game had no cloud save so you had 2 different savegames?
+Well, that ends now.
+With using Savemover2, you can easily transfer savegames from one platform to the other.
+Just set up the program and start playing.

-Whats new ?
+# Whats new ?

-##General:
+## General:

+-New program structure as well as a new design
 -Added button controls for the Program
 -ESC,q and Q can now be used to close windows
--General stability and performance improvements -Checking mechanism added to ensure all neccessary Paths/Files are present
+-General stability and performance improvements
+-Checking mechanism added to ensure all neccessary Paths/Files are present

-##Settings:
+## Settings:

 Prior:
 -Find the correct path,copy and paste + edit it

-Now:
+#### Now:

--Paths can be inserted via Windows FileDialog -Improved the saving mechanism
+-Paths can be inserted via Windows FileDialog
+-Improved the saving mechanism

-##Help Menu:
+## Help Menu:

 Prior Version:
 -Opened Help.txt

 Now:

--Help Center with topics to choose from -Troubleshooter now included
+-Help Center with topics to choose from
+-Troubleshooter now included
 -HowToUse Manual

-##Game start:
+## Game start:

--Program now performs a few critical tests to ensure that the savegame is present, in its right location and the game path is given + game is present -Automatically opens HelpCenter when something went wrong for you to check
+-Program now performs a few critical tests to ensure that the savegame is present, in its right location and the game path is given + game is present
+-Automatically opens HelpCenter when something went wrong for you to check